cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 > [!TIP]
 > The square brackets around `size` do not represent an optional element, but are actually part of the declaration, e.g. `external var x[10];`.

 `size` must be a constant expression evaluating to a positive integer, which specifies the array size, i.e. the number of elements in the array.
 When initial values for the array are specified, their number must equal to the size of the array.
-The initiali values are asigned directly to array element variables:
+The initial values are assigned directly to array element variables:

 ```
 var array[3] = (rand(10), rand(20), rand(30));